Level Set Teleportation: An Optimization Perspective: LEVEL SET TELEPORTATION

-\cref{eq:quadratic-rate} is the best possible rate for GD on a strongly-convex function \citep{bubeck2015convex}; since it is also tight for GD with teleportation, we have shown that sub-level set teleportation cannot accelerate GD in the worst case.
-This is consistent with \citet{zhao2023improving}, who require line-search to show a mixed linear/quadratic rate.
-Before giving conditions under which teleportation leads to a strictly faster rate of convergence, we show that the connection to Newton's method can break down for non-strongly convex \( f \).
+\cref{eq:quadratic-rate} is the tight minimax rate for GD on a strongly-convex function \citep[Section 1.3]{bertsekas1997nonlinear}; since it is also tight for GD with teleportation, \cref{prop:sc-teleport} shows that a teleportation oracle cannot accelerate GD in the worst case.
+This is consistent with \citet{zhao2023improving}, who require adaptive step-sizes from a Wolfe line-search \citep{wolfe1969convergence, wolfe1971convergence} to show a linear/quadratic rate.
+Before giving conditions under which teleportation does strictly improve convergence, we show that the connection to Newton's method may fail for non-strongly convex \( f \).